abubake/abubake.github.io/_pages/about.md

 # 📰 News

+- 2023/02/15: The journal [“3D Reconstruction of Underwater Scenes using Nonlinear Domain Projection”](https://youtu.be/roiOpPyAvZ0) was submitted to IEEE TCSVT.

 - 2023/01/16: ***Our paper [“UDepth: Fast Monocular Depth Estimation for Visually-guided Underwater Robots”](https://arxiv.org/abs/2209.12358) has been accepted by ICRA 2023 !!!***

 - 2022/09/15: The paper [“UDepth: Fast Monocular Depth Estimation for Visually-guided Underwater Robots”](https://arxiv.org/abs/2209.12358) I collaborated with Boxiao Yu and Prof. Islam was submitted to ICRA 2023.